 - Understand your roles in specific circumstances.
 It is your job to be aware of your roles and responsibilities towards your loved ones, your work, and yourself.
 Be aware that you are a child or parent, a paid employee, student, sister or brother, and the like.
 Realize which of these roles are important to you and devote enough time to them!

 - Don’t take too much work to make a better impression!
 This is very typical for people who have just started a new career.
 We take on all that is offered without realizing or evaluating our time and capabilities.
 Often, such reckless decisions result in overtime.

 - The same applies to duties that do not fit your job.
 Do not take on unimportant jobs simply because you cannot refuse.
 Not all options are useful to you.

 - Don’t forget about delegating work to colleagues and assistants.
-This way you not only give other people job opportunities but also lighten the workload for yourself.
-In a work team, it is important to be aware of each employee’s strengths in order to use time resources wisely.
+This way, you not only give other people job opportunities but also lighten the workload for yourself.
+In a work team, it is important to be aware of each employee’s strengths to use time resources wisely.

 - Separate your professional and private life for your online profiles as well.
 69% of Google employees constantly check emails outside office hours.
 Most of these people would like to change their habits, but the desire is not enough.
 Creates separate emails and social platform profiles.
 Use a different photo in each of them to help you navigate both profiles!

 - The best way to keep your work and personal life separate when using smart devices is to use your computer for work only, but leave news and entertainment to your smartphone, tablet, etc. However, it is best to relax without using any of these devices.